GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
 > ~ *Edsger W. Dijkstra*